thephani/SimpleSfCLI/README.md

 - ✂️ Selective Deployments: Exclude specific metadata components with ease.
 - 🤝 CI/CD Ready: Integrates smoothly with tools like GitHub Actions, Bitbucket, and more.
 - 📑 Comprehensive Logs: Detailed error tracking for hassle-free debugging.

-## 🎯 Why Choose Simple SF CLI?
-- No Salesforce CLI Required: Say goodbye to additional dependencies and complex configurations.
-- Zero Installation Overhead: Use it directly with npx—no local installations needed.
-- Blazing Fast Setup: Set up in 3-5 seconds, making it perfect for CI/CD pipelines.
-- Built from Scratch: Fully customized for reliability and speed.

 ## ⚡ Get Started in Seconds!